Severfield: Epoxy resin paint

+Roof leaks

 In 1989, a subsidiary of Georg Fischer AG built a distribution warehouse near Coventry.
 The shallow pitch roof leaked, exacerbated by deflection of supporting steelwork.
 It sued the builders and designer.
 Severfield-Reeve plc was the steelwork subcontractor and met specifications supplied to it by the designer.
 In 1994, Severfield-Reeve plc agreed to pay £175,000 to the building owner in return for an indemnity against all parties in the matter.

-In 2009, Severfield became third party in a claim relating to the leaking roof at a potato processing plant in Airdrie constructed by its then subsidiary Atlas Ward Structures.
+In 2009, Severfield became third party in a claim relating to the leaking roof at an Albert Bartlett potato processing plant in Airdrie constructed by its subsidiary Atlas Ward Structures.
 Severfield agreed joint liability with the building's main contractors.
 Lord Menzies in the Outer House of the Court of Session was asked to choose between remediation options for the Airdrie premises, the alternatives differing in cost and quantum of damages.
 He drew attention to the similar decision that had faced Judge Hicks in the Fischer warehouse case.